Burgenland in Summer

 Their dedication has paid off: Hotel Landhofmühle became the first 'Nature Idyll Hotel' in Burgenland and the first to receive the eco-label.
 In addition to being recognised by the Nature Idyll Hotels, the Landhofmühle is now also certified with the AMA GENUSS REGION seal, a mark of controlled quality and regional origin.

-Festival on the lake, a princely palace, castles and a world-famous composer - culture everywhere.
+A lake festival, a princely palace, castles, and a famous composer – culture everywhere.

 Top events